Mexxy-lab/kubernetes_cluster-project/README.md

-## This is a K8-cluster deployment project
+## This is a K8-cluster deployment project.
+This set up was done with Windows WSL.

 - We are deploying a kubernetes cluster using 3 VMs provisioned by Vagrant and ansible for configuration.